trueos/pcbsd/src-qt5/docs/preinstall.rst

 sufficient room for the installation of multiple desktops, applications, and to store local ZFS snapshots and boot environments.

 You can never have too much RAM, so install as much as you can afford.
 To play modern video games, you should use a fast CPU.
-If you want to create a collection of tunes and movies on your computer, you will want a large disk which can be internal or external.
+If you want to create a collection of music and movies on your computer, you will want a large disk which can be internal or external.

 .. index:: hardware
 .. _Supported Hardware: